 - Research from the British Heart Foundation shows that 515 people are admitted to hospital every 24 hours with a heart attack.

 Many people think they’ll be able to rely on the state if they couldn’t work due to accident or sickness but for most of us this simply isn’t true.
 State benefits just aren’t enough to support most households.

 Statutory Sick Pay is worth just £92.05 per week if you’re employed.
-If not, you have to go on Employment and Support Allowance, which is worth just £73.10 per week initially, rising to £110.75 per week if your disability is severe.
-Could you live on that?
+If not, you have to go on Employment and Support Allowance, which is worth just £73.10 per week initially.
+Although other benefits are available, they’re rarely sufficient to make up for a household’s lost income.